Application Guidelines

 Application and implementation process

-The Nordic Council of Ministers Office (NCM) in Lithuania will be in charge of management and monitoring of the Nordic Media Grant programme for Belarus.
+The Nordic Council of Ministers Office (NCM) in Lithuania will be in charge of management and monitoring of the NMGPB.
 The NCM in Lithuania will form Evaluation Committee (EC) which will make decisions on selection and funding of successful projects.

-The deadline for Applications is 25 February 2024 (latest at 23.59 Lithuanian time).
+The deadline for submission of applications is 3 November 2025 (latest at 23.59 UTC +2 / Eastern European Time (EET).
 Applications should be signed by the official representative of the Applicant and submitted to mediagrantsbelarus@norden.lt or mediagrantsbelarus@proton.me in two formats – a scanned document in a pdf format and in a Word format.
 Any Application submitted after this deadline will be rejected.
 It is the sole responsibility of the Applicant to ensure that the Application is prepared in accordance with these Guidelines and is submitted within the deadlines given.

 The Application must follow the template of the provided Application Form and take note of the instructions given there.
 Applicants are encouraged to make themselves familiar with the Application Form before they start drafting the Application.